BryanHogan/bryanhogan/src/content/blog/sustainable-work.md

 2. If you are designing your perfect day, what sort of work are you doing?
 3. Where do you like to work, what culture and atmosphere are you looking for?

 To find out more about yourself you need to test yourself.
-Have a experimental mindset, both in career and life.
+Have an experimental mindset, both in career and life.
 Test out things and see which aspect you enjoy and which you don't.
 That is the best way to **gain experience**.
-Stop thinking of your career as a ladder and that the only way is up, the only destination is not becomming more senior.
+Stop thinking of your career as a ladder and that the only way is up, the only destination is not becoming more senior.
-It also great to keep asking questions and have conversations.
+It's also great to keep asking questions and have conversations.
 Be open to other people.
 Find out what they are doing, stay career curious.

 Also, let people help you (networking doesn't need to be overly professional).
-Finding a mentor early on your career can be very useful.
+Finding a mentor early on in your career can be very useful.
 Make the request not by asking them to be a mentor, but instead by stating: Your interest (be specific, example: Interest in growth & impact -> investing), Why them, Timeframe (~30 minutes).

 **Reflect** on your past experiences.
 By reflecting we find out what kind of person we are and what makes us happy.